DoubleDotStudios/Quartz/README.md

 # Quartz

-An aesthetically pleasing text editor for people who want a clean desktop.
+The aesthetically pleasing text editor for people who want a clean desktop.
 Quartz has simple and intuitive UI.
 Please report any bugs in issues.